 The practice of family law has changed dramatically since I began practicing in the 1980s, when family court cases were often lengthy and resolved by court decision, but approximately 15 years ago, the Hennepin County, Minnesota, Family Court implemented “early case management” (ECM) for divorce, custody, and paternity cases.
 With ECM, the court intervenes at the early stages of the process to encourage the informal exchange of information, and the use of alternative dispute resolution (“ADR”) to settle cases.
 ECM is now used throughout Minnesota courts.

 The result of ECM and early referrals to ADR has been a reduction in contentious pretrial motions and better court oversight to move cases through the court system in a timely manner.
 This process also gives the parties greater input in the outcome of their cases.
-As a result, parties who settle their cases through ADR are generally more satisfied with the
+As a result, parties who settle their cases through ADR are generally more satisfied with the outcomes and are less likely to return to court for post-decree disputes.

 Early Case Management